-For the second year, we are requesting a new program to be housed with EPA.
+We are also renewing our request for a new program to be housed with EPA.
 Wildfires are no longer a rare occurrence, making wildfire smoke an urgent and increasing threat to health.
 Currently there are knowledge gaps, particularly on how wildfires affect the health of those living in downwind states, and there is a lack of a focused federal response to health impacts.
 EPA would be well equipped to provide that federal response with additional resources.
 The Lung Association requests a total of \$15 million in funding to address these impacts, including \$5 million to establish Wildfire Smoke Health Centers in Collaboration with US Forest Service Missoula Fire Sciences Laboratory; \$7 million for targeted research on wildfire smoke exposure and policy; and \$3 million for EPA to coordinate interagency science, management and communication strategies for addressing wildfires.